 - lightheadedness or fainting

-A test that comes back positive for anti-smooth muscle antibodies may be due to:
+Along with autoimmune liver disease, a test that comes back positive for ASMAs may also be due to:

 - destruction of the liver

 - liver cancer

 You should always discuss any questions you have about your test results with your healthcare provider.
 If necessary, they’ll be able to determine your best treatment options.